 Outside of music, John is an HIV/AIDS charity fundraiser and has been involved in the fight against AIDS since the late 1980s.
-Following the deaths of Ryan White and Freddie Mercury, John established the Elton John AIDS Foundation in 1992, and a year later he began hosting his annual Foundation Academy Awards Party, which has since become one of the biggest high-profile Oscar parties in the Hollywood film industry.
-Since its inception, the foundation has raised over £300 million.
-John owned Watford F.C. from 1976 to 1987 and again from 1997 to 2002, and is an honorary life president of the club.
-John announced he was bisexual in 1976 and has been openly gay since 1988.
-He entered into a civil partnership with Canadian filmmaker David Furnish in 2005; they married after same-sex marriage became legal in England and Wales in 2014.
+He established the Elton John AIDS Foundation in 1992, which has raised over £300 million since its inception, and a year later he began hosting his annual AIDS Foundation Academy Awards Party, which has since become one of the biggest high-profile Oscar parties in the Hollywood film industry.
+John was the chairman and director of Watford F.C, from 1976 to 1987, and again from 1997 to 2002, and is an honorary life president of the club.
+From the late 1970s to the late 1980s, John developed a severe addiction problem to drugs and alcohol, but has been sober since 1990.
+In 2005, he entered a civil partnership with his long-term partner, the Canadian filmmaker David Furnish.
+They married in 2014, when same-sex marriage became legal in England and Wales.

-John has received five Grammy Awards, five Brit Awards; including for Outstanding Contribution to Music; two Academy Awards, two Golden Globes, a Tony Award, a Laurence Olivier Award, a Disney Legends Award, and the Kennedy Center Honor.
-In 2004, ''Rolling Stone'' ranked him 49th on its list of 100 influential musicians of the rock and roll era.
+John has more than fifty top-40 hits in the UK Singles Chart and US ''Billboard'' Hot 100, including nine number ones in the UK and US, as well as seven consecutive number-one albums in the US.
+His tribute single to Princess Diana, "Candle in the Wind 1997", a rewritten version of his 1974 single, sold over 33million copies worldwide and is the best-selling chart single of all time.
+In 2021, he became the first solo artist with UK Top 10 singles across six decades.
+John's numerous awards include five Grammy Awards, five Brit Awards; including for Outstanding Contribution to Music; two Academy Awards, two Golden Globes, a Tony Award, a Laurence Olivier Award, a Disney Legend Award, and the Kennedy Center Honor.
 He was inducted into the Songwriters Hall of Fame in 1992 and the Rock and Roll Hall of Fame in 1994, and is a fellow of The Ivors Academy.
-He was knighted by Queen Elizabeth II for services to music and charitable services in 1998.
-French President Emmanuel Macron presented John with France's highest civilian award, the Legion d'honneur, in 2019, and called John a "melodic genius" and praised his work on behalf of the LGBT community.
+He was knighted by Queen Elizabeth II for services to music and charitable services in 1998, and was appointed a member of the Order of the Companions of Honour by King Charles III (then Prince of Wales) in 2020.
 Provided by Wikipedia